 Chicken Breed Comments / Experience:

-Cochins roosters, generally speaking, are extremely gentle.
+cochin chicken roosters, generally speaking, are extremely gentle.
 I can walk over and pick mine up.
-Their excessive feathering gets in the way of a speedy getaway so running fast is not an option.
-They are good fathers who often feed the chicks and some have been known to warm them.
+Their excessive feathering gets in the way of a speedy getaway so running fast is not an option. cochin chicken is good fathers who often feed the chicks and some have been known to warm them.
 The hens make excellent broodies and many breeders of different fowl use them for this purpose.
 The breed is wonderful for the beginner because of their gentle nature but, beware, the thick plumage from head to toe can cover ailments.
 Cochins need to be checked often, as with any breed, for parasites and injuries that may be hiding.